Skip to main content

 Give a rule for each piecewise-defined function.
 Also give the domain and range.

-Identify the different pieces of the piecewise-defined function by looking at the conditions given for each part.
-Each piece will have its own rule (function expression) and a domain restriction based on the condition.
+Identify the different pieces of the piecewise-defined function.
+Each piece will have its own rule (usually a function expression) and a specific domain interval where it applies.

-Determine the overall domain of the piecewise function by combining the domains of all pieces.
-Usually, this is the union of all individual domains.
+Determine the overall domain of the piecewise function by combining the domains of all individual pieces.
+This is usually the union of all intervals where the pieces are defined.

-Find the range of the function by analyzing the output values of each piece over its domain.
-This may involve evaluating limits, checking endpoints, or considering the behavior of the function expressions on their respective domains.
+Find the range of the piecewise function by analyzing the output values of each piece over its domain.
+Consider the behavior of each function piece (increasing, decreasing, constant) and the endpoints of the intervals to identify the minimum and maximum values.

 Video duration: